Stock market today: Netflix and tech stocks climb, but Wall Street ends with indexes mixed

 Stocks have broadly rocketed to records recently on hopes that cooling inflation will convince the Federal Reserve to cut interest rates several times this year.
 Treasury yields have already come down considerably on such expectations, which can relax the pressure on the economy and financial system.

-The only question on Wall Street is when the Fed would begin cutting rates and how deeply it would go.
+The only question on Wall Street is when the Fed will begin cutting rates and how deeply it will go.
 Traders have recently been trimming their bets following stronger-than-expected reports on the economy, which keep worries about a recession at bay but could also add upward pressure on inflation.

 The latest signal of economic strength arrived Wednesday morning, when a preliminary report suggested growth in output for businesses accelerated to a seven-month high.
 Perhaps more importantly for Fed officials, the flash report from S&P Global also said that prices charged by businesses rose at the slowest rate since May 2020.